 While keeping passengers healthy has always been a priority for cruise lines, never has the issue been important than today.

-With the health crisis and the suspension of sailing, you should know that cruise lines are serious about cleanliness.
-Any sort of incident — whether a virus or not — would lead to a flurry of headlines and negative press, potentially turning some passengers away and hurting business.
+Following the health crisis and the suspension of sailing, you should know that cruise lines are serious about cleanliness.
+Any sort of incident — whether a virus or not — leads to a flurry of headlines and negative press.

 Vessel Sanitation Program: Health Inspections for Cruise Ships